Wolfr/keynote-extractor-native/README.md

 # keynote-extractor-native

-Native version of Keynote Extractor (Swift)
+Native version of Keynote Extractor (Swift).

+See the website at https://keynote-extractor.com .

+Repo for the website: https://github.com/Wolfr/keynote-extractor-site